croquet/microverse/staging/docs/CardSpec.md

 ### Description

-Specify the xyz coodinates of the card.
+Specifies the xyz coodinates of the card.
 It defaults to [0, 0, 0] when not specified.

 ---
 ### Name